In this post, discover why women need female empowerment in the workplace and how you can promote equal opportunities in your company.

 A higher percentage of women at management levels has positive effects on a business’s success — this has been shown time and again through numerous studies in recent years.
 Indeed, companies with a balanced gender ratio at the management level not only record higher sales, but they enjoy a more satisfied workforce, stronger company loyalty of skilled workers, and a more positive public image.

 Companies shouldn’t wait any longer to take advantage of the substantial potential of female talent: Increase the percentage of female managers, live the values of an inclusive business and wear those values on your sleeve.
 In this way, you’ll increase your attractiveness as an employer and have a larger talent pool of applicants.
 Orient your business philosophy around the core value of diversity, and in doing so welcome more innovation, creativity and increased profits.

-- Secondly, in digital language courses by Babbel for Business, women can train in important competencies and soft skills that support career development.
-Through speaking a new language — which can be trained with Babbel Live as well as Babbel Intensive — women in the workplace gain more self-confidence in their interactions with colleagues and customers.
+- In digital language courses by Babbel for Business, women can train in important competencies and soft skills that support career development.
+Through speaking a new language, women in the workplace gain more self-confidence in their interactions with colleagues and customers.
 The course contents put linguistic tools in hand, with which women can, for example, successfully lead negotiations, give presentations and manage projects in a foreign language.

-With Babbel, you’ll make an important contribution to strengthening your employees’ skill sets.
+With offering language learning, you’ll make an important contribution to strengthening your employees’ skill sets.
 In addition, continuing language education and the examination of cultural particularities also promotes a change in perspective on your entire team, and thereby brings more tolerance, openness, and equality to your entire company.